Aklakan/libnss-json/README.md

 For details you may want to consult the [Wikipedia article](https://en.wikipedia.org/wiki/Name_Service_Switch).
 There are NSS modules for LDAP, Active Directory, MYSQL, Postgres, and whatnot, which all implement a certain set of C functions.
 The exercise of this project is to provide a simple extension point for connecting handlers written in arbitrary languages to the NSS.
-This project does that by simply delegating all NSS requests as *JSON documents* to a single *function* which is expected to reply with an appropriate *JSON* document repsonse.
+This project does that by simply delegating all NSS requests as *JSON documents* to a single *function* whose implementation is is expected to reply with an appropriate *JSON* document repsonse.
+Well, **or the implementation can be so dumb to just returns a JSON array of items and let the caller pick the approriate item**.

 In short: Its JSON in / JSON out!

 The module ships with an implementation of that function which delegates to an *executable* - `/etc/nss-json`: The json request is passed as the only argument, and the output to STDOUT is parsed as JSON again.
-The process exit code is mapped to the NSS error codes.
+The process is expected to return 0 on success.

 So with this module, you can now just plug in a bash, NodeJS, JavaScript, Java or whatever script to handle the requests.
 For example, you could just curl a JSON file in a private GitHub repo.